yojc/BillyMays_0.16.12/README.md

 My main goal was to sort of port IRC bot Sopel to Discord.
 Sopel modules can be used here to some extent (a few of these are included in repo), but this will require modifications.

 `kathai.py` is an offshoot of Billy that randomly says some weird thing in chat, gives reactions, etc. Not really relevant.
 If you want to use it, please set `kathai_key` value in the **config.py** file.
-I haven't this thing in some time, it might not work anymore.
+I haven't used this thing in some time, it might not work anymore.

 ## Requirements